Disclaimer: Nothing's mine.

 'What do I need to know?'
 Harry asked.

-She finished her sorbet in small spoonfuls.
+She finished her sorbet in small spoonfuls, a thoughtful gleam hovering in her eyes.
 'Arithmancy is about connecting dots.
 You might see something in one piece of magic, then something similar in another somewhere very different.
 The skill is being able to understand why they're similar, if there's a reason.
 The best way to learn that ability is to connect dots of things you're more familiar with.'

 'Which doesn't sound easy.'